Loki-Astari/geeky-nextjs/content/posts/Variables.md

 sharing: true
 footer: true
 subtitle: So you want to learn C++
 description: C++ for beginners.
 Part 3 Variables.
 In most programming languages you have the concept of variables.
-These are simply named objects that hold a value (more formerly refereed to as state).
-By manipulating a variable you manipulate the state of the object that the variable referees too.
+These are named objects that hold a value (more formerly referred to as state).
+By manipulating a variable, you manipulate the state of the object the variable referees to.
 image: /images/post/post-5.png
 imageInfo:
     original:           https://unsplash.com/photos/W-oqNwbmin0